-Is what DVRT Master, Sean Lettero shows just being silly?
+Is what these DVRT coaches show just silly?
 No!
 In fact, it is really smart!
+We can change the plane of motion and our base of support to actually use more muscles and increase the intensity of thrusters.
+We can also use very intentional use of our tools to create very specific progressions.
 Since pressing a single kettlebell requires us to resist movement to the side (which is what makes it good) we can help the strength of the core by loading the other side with an Ultimate Sandbag on the shoulder to create forces on the other side of the core.
 Basically amplifying our press and core strength!

 Physical therapist, Jessica Bento, shows what I call reverse thrusters which requires more reactive strength and stability which are more sophisticated forms of strength, but man, they deliver on results!

 Sarah Gwynn helps us show another unique way to use our Ultimate Sandbags with thrusters by adding our Arc Press.
 This is basically a one arm press but a better shoulder position for many people and forces us to use more core and lats to help resist the increased lateral forces the movement of the Ultimate Sandbag creates so it really builds impressive strength and stability all at once!

 I know we have talked a lot about DVRT training ideas for home, but in reality this is how we train even in a gym.
 That is a big mission of ours, that achieving great fitness shouldn’t be a result of how much equipment we have, but our ability to use powerful tools smarter!

 This week don’t miss saving 25% on Ultimate Sandbag packages and when you do you will ALSO get a FREE mini band and get a 16 workout mobility training program for FREE!
 Just use code “movebetter” HERE

 © 2023 Ultimate Sandbag Training.
 Site by Jennifer Web Design.